 The example waveform shows a typical picture from an engine fitted with electronic ignition.
 The waveform has been taken from the coil-on-plug unit on the Vectra Z22SE Engine.

 The plug firing voltage is the voltage required to jump the gap at the plug's electrode, commonly known as the 'plug kV'.
-This is shown in Figure 8.
-In this example the plug kV is 13.5 kV.
+13.5 kV in this example.

 The operation of the Coil-on-Plug Unit is essentially the same as any other ignition system.